Size: 150+ employees

 VanMoof’s view of Supermetrics

 On his experiences using Supermetrics for BigQuery, Sebastian shares that, “We’d already been using Supermetrics for a long time and it’s fantastic.
 Most of my other peers and friends in marketing use it so there is a huge amount of trust there.
-As for Supermetrics’ BigQuery product, there is no need to think much about things like schemas and the tables structure makes using it very easy.
-Supermetrics really focus on the quality of connectors so we can really pull a lot more in-depth data from their connectors than others.
+As for Supermetrics’ BigQuery product, there is no need to think much about things like schemas and the table structure makes using it very easy.
+Supermetrics really focuses on the quality of connectors so we can pull a lot more in-depth data from their connectors than others.
 The consistency of data is also excellent, which is critical for our marketing data warehouse to operate as we need it to.
 Supermetrics has done to Google BigQuery what it did to Google Sheets, and it’s by far the best option out there.”